marcostoll/FF-Forms/readme.md

 of its fields) to your view and using its api to do conditional output (e.g. rendering error messages for invalid form states or marking single fields as erroneous when required).

-## Examples for defining Forms with Constraints
+## Examples of defining Forms with Constraints

 ### The Contact Form